 Here are some reviews from my past clients:

-As you can see, reading prior client’s reviews and testimonials is the best gauge of whether the Austin divorce lawyer has a high success rate.
+As you can see, reading prior client’s reviews and testimonials is the best gauge of whether the lawyer has a high success rate.
 Taking the time to read these reviews is an important step in finding the best divorce lawyer in Austin for you.